As the pandemic continues to impact global travel and the hospitality industry, you may be asking how can the hotel industry recover after COVID-19?

 Convention hotels hit hardest may even explore expanding into new markets, such as office buildings or small enterprises in the area without a staff cafeteria, to provide food delivery and catering.
 This can help to promote your hotel’s reputation, increase total revenue by fully using the resources as well as release some cash-flow pressure.

-During this outbreak, revenue managers should regularly update hotel occupancy forecasts and provide them to the operations department for proper staffing accommodations.
+Revenue managers should regularly update hotel occupancy forecasts and provide them to the operations department for proper staffing accommodations.
 The revenue manager must also maintain close communication with the front desk and housekeeping department to make reasonable arrangements for the use of rooms so the hotel can carry out energy control, saving energy by shutting down entire floors or wings.

 Keep a close eye on your hotel’s revenue budget and forecast and make calculated adjustments as needed.
 Financial forecasting must focus more on controlling things like energy and labor expenses.
 This process requires collaboration from all departments.
 In terms of labor cost, try to clear out staff overtime and encourage employees to take annual leave and/or schedule mandatory training sessions during periods of low demand.
 Continue to carefully maintain cash flow.
 In times of economic crisis and major emergencies, most small and medium-sized enterprises will fail to survive due to cash-flow disruption.

+Want more ideas on how the hotel industry can recover after facing the worst of COVID-19?
 Here are some key tips for leveraging your IDeaS RMS during periods of demand disruption: